 What to Bring

-The 1,400 acres provide enough room that finding solitude is realistic even on busier weekends, particularly if you're willing to push past the main lake access points and into the inland trail network.
+The 1,400 acres give you enough room to find genuine solitude even on busier weekends, especially if you move away from the main lake access points and onto the inland trails.

 Recommended gear for this trail